base/base/docs/specs/plasma.md

 The batching and compression of input data remain unchanged.
 When a batch is ready to be submitted to the inbox address, the data is uploaded to the DA storage layer instead, and a commitment (keccak256 hash) is submitted as the bacher inbox transaction call data.
-The batcher SHOULD not submit a commitment onchain unless input data was successfully stored on the service.
+The batcher SHOULD NOT submit a commitment onchain unless input data was successfully stored on the service.

 ## Data Availability Challenge Contract